CraigMason19/blender_scripts/README.md

 # blender_scripts
-A collection of scripts useful for my various Blender projects
+A collection of scripts useful for my various Blender projects.